KaminskyJ/SubredditPolitics/README.md

 # SubredditPolitics
 A quick spring break project which analyzes r/the_donald and r/politics.
+Some short results can be found here: https://imgur.com/a/xhyvJ

 By no means is the scientific data, but I did try to make it as scientific as possible.